-Here’s some dating advice to help you determine if you’re truly ready to go after your goal of having a long-term, successful relationship:
+Here’s some dating advice that comes in the form of question to ask on the first 3 dates.
+These questions will help you determine if you’re truly ready to go after your goal of having a long-term, successful relationship.

 Picture this: You’re on the 3rd date with someone you really like – and who seems to like you.
 Can you imagine yourself saying something along these lines?

 I think it’s pretty clear we like one another – and I think you’re a terrific guy/girl.
 As we talked about on our last date, we’re both interested in finding someone to be in a long-term relationship with.
 If we’re going to continue dating, I think it’s a good idea to share with each other what we envision for ourselves to further test our compatibility.
 Would you be open to talking about that?

 You’d be surprised.
 It’s actually not a tough question for people who are both ready to be in a relationship and relatively confident and clear about what they want and need.
 This type of person understands it could take time to find the right partner.
 So even when there’s chemistry with someone, they believe it makes sense to ask the difficult questions early on to make sure their relationship values and goals match up.

 What might seem like the Mt.
 Everest of questions is also easy to leapfrog for those whose life goals (i.e., marriage and family) are tied to age.
 Many like-minded folks in their 30s and 40s have already dated a lot and are ready to make a decision on a partner.
 And don’t think biological clocks just affect women.
 Even though men may be capable of fathering a child at age 60 doesn’t mean they want to wait until then to do so.

 The “7 key questions in 3 dates” timeline this post proposes isn’t for everyone – nor is it even appropriate for everyone.